lefameuxbeding/learned_aggregation/README.md

 # Welcome to Learned Aggregation!

-This repository contains the code for our ICLR 2023 submission.
+This repository contains the code for our CVPR 2024 submission.

 # Installation
 ### Step 1